Battle of Hannut: Prioux's mistake

 the Belgian defence and fearing to concentrate his force in the open beneath a dominant Luftwaffe, preferred to deploy his dragoons and supporting arms further back in a line of strong points, with his tanks behind them to counterattack enemy penetrations.
 Billotte accepted his decision and, impressed by the need for haste, added that the First Army Group would advance by day as well as by night, despite the threat of the Luftwaffe, in order to reach Gembloux.
 Thus Prioux need stall the Panzers only until the dawn of 14 May.

 At 11:00 A.M. on 11 May, Billotte diverted most of the French 23rd Fighter Group (Fighter Groupement 23) to cover the advance of the First Army and its neighbouring units.
 After more fighters had been removed for bomber escort missions, few fighters were left to cover the cavalry.
 The Allied bombers concentrated on retarding the dangerous advance of Hoepner's Panzers.
 Prioux's ground reconnaissances fell back before the Panzers, toward the main body of French cavalry, which was established in strongpoints along a 40 km front with the 2d DLM from Huy on the Meuse and north, then westward along the Mehaigne creek.
 The 3d DLM formed a front from the area of Crehen to Orp and then northward along the Petite Gette stream to the area of Tirlemont.
 The battleground which Prioux chose consisted of a plateau with occasional woods, a dense road network, extended localities and a few isolated large farms.
 The Mehaigne and Petite Gette were small streams flowing within two-to-three-meter-deep rock cuts with many crossing points, often fordable by tracked vehicles, and offering good cover for would-be infiltrators.
 But the key terrain feature was the ridge running from Hannut through Crehen and Merdorp.
-North of the ridge, the Petite Gette flowed north into the Escaut river, south of it, the Mehaigne flowed south into the Meuse.
+North of the ridge, the Petite Gette flowed north into the Escaut, south of it, the Mehaigne flowed south into the Meuse.
 This ridge formed a natural corridor for mechanized forces.